AndruePeters/gaggia_classic_pro_pid/README.md

 ## Current Status
-C++ Skeleton for the ESP platform
+PID example
+Currently working on finishing the MAX31865 driver Need to settle on a design for the fault

 ## ESP32 IO
 * Input
   * Rotary encoder + built-in push button
   * MAX31865 (SPI)
   * Steam button
-  * Current Sensor for brew switch
+  * Brew button

 * Output
   * 40 A SSR